4 Types of Sex Crimes and Their Consequences

 Legal Considerations

 A conviction for a sexually based offense can be extremely damaging for a defendant.
-Not only will that defendant have to deal with incarceration and fines, they may also face public shame and lose the ability to have certain jobs or careers.
+Not only will that defendant have to deal with incarceration and fines, but they may also face public shame and lose the ability to have certain jobs or careers.
 To fight against these penalties, it’s important to consult with an experienced defense attorney.

 The best way to fight these charges is to use solid evidence in a court of law.
-If a defense attorney can use evidence and logical arguments to show a jury that the charges against the defendant are false, the charges may be dropped and the defendant may be allowed to go free.
+If a defense attorney can use evidence and logical arguments to show a jury that the charges against the defendant are false, the charges may be dropped, and the defendant may be allowed to go free.

 If you or someone you know has been charged with a sex crime in Texas, you should contact a skilled attorney as soon as possible.
 Brett Podolsky is a tough, experienced lawyer who can help protect your rights in the legal system.
 Contact his office today at 713-227-0087.